1980 American League Championship Series: Background

 In 1980, three of the four division races came down to the last week of the season.
 In the American League East, the Yankees (103-59) outlasted the Baltimore Orioles (100-62) to earn a trip back to the postseason after missing out in 1979.
 The only division to not come down to the last weekend of the season was the American League West, who the Kansas City Royals won by 14 games over the Oakland Athletics.

 This set the stage for the fourth Royals versus Yankees American League Championship Series in five seasons.
-While the Yankees had won each of the previous three meetings, each postseason series between the two clubs was a instant-classic, with the 1976 and 1977 ALCS' coming down to a winner-take-all (Chris Chambliss hit a walk-off home run in 1976 and the Yankees scored three runs in the ninth against closer Mark Littell to win in Kansas City in 1977).
+While the Yankees had won each of the previous three meetings, each postseason series between the two clubs was an instant-classic, with the 1976 and 1977 ALCS' coming down to a winner-take-all (Chris Chambliss hit a walk-off home run in 1976 and the Yankees scored three runs in the ninth against closer Mark Littell to win in Kansas City in 1977).
 In the 1978 match-up, the Royals failed to get a Amos Otis leadoff double home in the ninth inning to tie the score and potentially force another winner-take-all Game 5, as well.